QUIET WEATHER TO END AN EVENTFUL YEAR

 Your First Alert Weather Forecast:

-The snowflakes are gone, but clouds remain across the western Great Lakes.
-As high pressure passes by to our south, we’re hopeful for some sunshine this afternoon.
-However, clearing skies are NOT certain today.
-These clouds may prove to be stubborn, especially with warmer air building aloft in the atmosphere into this evening.
-Regardless, the last day of 2020 looks seasonably cold with highs in the mid to upper 20s.
+High pressure passing by to our south, has allowed for some sunshine to return this afternoon.
+The last day of 2020 looks seasonably cold with highs in the mid to upper 20s.

-I’m expecting the low clouds to fill back into the area tonight.
+Look for low clouds to fill back into the area again tonight.
 Temperatures will tumble back into the teens this evening, before holding steady, or slowly rising underneath the reestablished overcast sky.
 Thankfully, tonight’s weather looks dry for New Year’s Eve celebrations.

 There is a chance of light snow late on New Year’s Day.
 However, it looks like most of the precipitation will miss us.
 Look for some Friday evening snow showers SOUTHEAST of Green Bay.
 An inch of snow is possible towards Sheboygan.
 Otherwise, the upcoming weekend looks relatively mild with highs at and above 30 degrees.